Sustainable Textile Manufacturing: Future-Proofing the Textile Industry

 Circular Economy

-Biodegradable fibers and bio-based materials are gaining momentum, offering alternatives to synthetic fibers.
+Biodegradable fibers (such as Piñatex made from pineapple leaves, Mycelium leather, and seaweed-based yarns) and bio-based materials (like bio-polyester and PLA from corn) are gaining momentum, offering alternatives to petroleum-based synthetic fibers.

-6. Supply Chain and Logistics for a Greener Future
+6. Supply Chain & Logistics for a Greener Future

 Ethical Sourcing